 For example, if you want to show yoursite.com/newsite as your main URL, "newsite" is the folder name or you can see the directory for your WordPress installation.

-Now you see the Site Settings and Admin details.
-You can quickly fill in such information.
 Make sure you choose a secure username and password.

 Note: If you see a checkbox to enable multi-site, depending on your requirements, you can choose the option.
 Otherwise, leave it unchecked.